mjoblin/vibin/README_DEV.md

 The main hub of `vibin` is the `Vibin` class, which:

-* Instantiates and manages a `Streamer` instance and (optionally) a `MediaServer` instance.
+* Instantiates and manages a `Streamer` instance and (optionally) a `MediaServer` and `Amplifier` instance.
 * Instantiates and manages any `ExternalService` implementations (such as Wikipedia, etc).
-* Exposes all capabilities of the streamer and media server, such as transport controls, retrieving media metadata, etc.
+* Exposes all capabilities of the streamer, media server, and amplifier, such as transport controls, retrieving media metadata, etc.
 * Acts as a hub for all the feature managers (Favorites, Links, Lyrics, etc).
 * Announces any updates as messages over a WebSocket connection (such as playhead position updates, playlist updates, etc) to any interested subscribers.